tc39/notes/meetings/2026-05/may-20.md

 * [proposal](https://github.com/endojs/proposal-module-global)
 * [slides](https://github.com/endojs/proposal-module-global/tree/main/slides)

-### Speaker's Summary of Key Points

-* Status update: We intend to address the problem statement of the proposal by severing the connection from `ModuleEnvironmentRecord` to `GlobalEnvironmentRecord` by replacing `OuterEnv` with what we would like to call `ScopeCeiling`.
-* Open question: is the `OuterEnv` use in the spec a spec fiction?
-* Open question: How would we expose `ScopeCeiling` to be used?
-* Conversation included revisiting motivating use-cases and a mention that the updated version may be more palatable to implementers

-### Conclusion

-* None, just an update

-DLM: And USA are you good to take over chairing again?

-USA: Yep.
-I am.
-Thank you Dan.
-Let's move on then to module global status update.
+USA: Let's move on then to module global status update.
 ZTZ are you there?
 Yeah.
 I see you.

 ZTZ: Yes.
 I'll make sure this is visible.
 Okay.
 So I'm back with a proposal.
 But it's a completely different proposal now.
 So previously we got to stage one with just the problem statement.
 A way to evaluate a module and its dependencies in the context of a new global scope within the same realm.
 Now I would like to go through an update for how I hope to make that feasible.
 And the motivating cases did not change.
 But how much they're motivating might have changed.
 So I'm just pointing out that the severity of supply-chain security has increased *a little* since I last brought this up.
 And I also got support from 1Password.
 Which is in the context of the *LavaMoat* project.
 But specifically the interesting part from that statement is that Our current implementation is using the `with` *statements*.
 Which introduces some compatibility and performance issues.
 And this particular proposal would help alleviate some of the compatibility and performance issues..